Podcast “2040 j’y vais!” #18 – The responsible digital path

 To find out more

-– International network for the respect of human rights in the electronics sector : Goodelectronics
+– International network for the respect of human rights in the electronics industry: Goodelectronics

 Support